Police demonstrations inspire new protest songs

 Some protesters find fresh relevance in popular music of the past — Sam Cooke's "A Change is Gonna Come" or Michael Jackson's "They Don't Really Care About Us."

 Nephew is a bit baffled by how seldom contemporary music has been a part of American social movements in recent decades.
-He thinks it's partly because people are no longer accustomed to singing together in public, partly because younger Americans are turned off by traditional folk and gospel tunes that do not speak to their experiences.
+He thinks it's partly because people are no longer accustomed to singing together in public, partly because younger Americans can't relate to traditional folk tunes that do not speak to their experiences.

 "It's amazing how much of a vacuum there is," he said.
 "God bless the heroes of the civil rights movement.
 But why didn't their children's generation have people singing in the streets?"

 Questlove, drummer for the hip-hop band the Roots, urged fellow musicians via Instagram and Twitter last week "to be a voice of the times that we live in," noting that "protest songs don't have to be boring or non-danceable."

 Several professionals have already released home-produced tribute songs to Brown and Garner, including Alicia Keys, Long Beach rapper Crooked I, Rage Against the Machine guitarist Tom Morelo and hip-hop producer J. Cole.

 Amateurs have gotten into the act too.
 A group in St. Louis disrupted a symphony performance of Brahms' Requiem by singing a "Requiem for Mike Brown" and scattering confetti hearts from the balcony.

 Other protests adopt a seasonal theme with "justice carols" that reimagine holiday classics — "All I Want for Christmas Is An Indictment" and "O Little Town of Ferguson."